 Seven dust fall monitors are installed at the Ash Disposal Site in locations approved by the Pennsylvania Department of Environmental Protection (PADEP).
 Dust Fall Reports are submitted to PADEP quarterly as a condition of the Solid Waste Permit.
-Records of dust control activities, including road watering and sweeping, are maintained as part of a Daily Operations Checklist completed by supervising personnel at the Ash Disposal Site.
-The completed checklists are forwarded to the station's Environmental Specialist and retained for at least five years.
+Records of dust control activities, including road watering and sweeping, are maintained as part of a Daily Operations Checklist completed by supervising pe forwarded to the station's Env